 Above: Bombus pascuorum on Bee Balm (Bergamot)

-When I was a small child, I also thought they looked quite cute and cuddly too!
-Clumsily, and in a somewhat - but not intentionally heavy-handed fashion, I tried to handle one.
+When I was a small child, I thought they looked cute and cuddly too, so much so that I somewhat clumsily tried to handle one.

 Unfortunately, I had no idea how to approach such a creature, no idea about the wisdom of leaving them alone, and at that stage, I didn’t know they could sting!

 Well of course, I was stung!
-As tolerant and docile as they are, I suppose being handled by a clumsy (if well-meaning) child, was just too much for it!
-I soon learned, and I continued to love them anyway.
+As tolerant and docile as bumblebees are, they have their limits, and being handled by a clumsy (if well-meaning)

-Stinging by bumblebees is very, very rare.
-You are far more likely to hurt yourself at home or through falling over, than you are to be stung by one of them.
-Put it this way, I’ve been bumped 3 times in my car.
-I have only been stung once.
+That said, stinging by bumblebees is very, very rare.
+A child is far more likely to be hurt through falling over.
+The same goes for adults: put it this way, I’ve been bumped 3 times in my car, but for all my years of observation and activity with bees, I have only been stung once!

-For many, these gorgeous little creatures hold a special place in our hearts.
+For many of us, these beautiful little creatures hold a special place in our hearts.
 Who could imagine a summer without them, buzzing gently from flower to flower?
-I can spend hours watching them on the lavenders - like this one below - Bombus terrestris (the Buff-tailed Bumblebee).
+I don't know about you, but I can spend hours watching them on the lavenders - like this one below - Bombus terrestris (the Buff-tailed Bumblebee).

 Well firstly, all of the species belong to the genus Bombus and to the family Apidae.